 The leaven for ABO artisan bread is made for people with an intolerance to sourdough, gluten and baker’s yeast.
-After a few years of experimenting we now make our own leaven from organic gluten free rice flour and a small amount of pea flour and a spoon full of organic honey.
+After a few years of experimenting, we now make our own leaven from organic gluten-free rice or buckwheat flour and a small amount of pea flour and a spoon full of organic honey.
 A tablespoon of honey is all that is needed to ferment around 500 loaves of bread.
-The flour and honey are fully assimilated during the 12-15 hour fermentation process and are therefore not present in the finished bread.
+The honey are fully assimilated during the 12-15 hour fermentation process and are therefore not present in the finished bread.

 Industrial baking uses around 2% yeast.
 Coupled with high speed mixing, industrial dough is ready for baking in minutes.
 Baker's Yeast (S. cerevisiae) is a genetically modified single strain variety.
 We believe that digestibility can hardly be achieved in minutes or by adding so-called "improvers" and enzymes of unknown origin (possibly involving animal products like rennet from a calf's stomach).
 In our opinion, organic bread is only organic if the yeast or raising agent/ferment that is used is certified organic.
 The same applies to whether bread is vegan or not, as non-organic yeast may be grown on whey, a by-product of the dairy industry.
 Xanthan gum, the fracking glue, is often used in gluten free baking.
 It is an indigestible polysaccharide that is made using bacterial fermentation.
 The bacteria Xanthomonas Campestris is grown on allergens including corn, soy & wheat.
 Xanthan gum has been found a highly efficient laxative.
 The Food Standards Agency warns people with severe allergies to avoid generic Xanthan gum.
 The problem is there is only generic Xanthan gum!